Ultimate Virtual Meeting Guide

 Get Help Running the Meeting

 There’s no reason why you have to go it alone in a virtual meeting.
-Where Connex Intl truly shines is in our Coordinator-Assisted Conference Call where a professional meeting coordinator handles all of the grunt work.
+A coordinator-assisted conference call includes a professional meeting coordinator who handles all of the grunt work.
 Some of the tasks of an expert coordinator include: